valenzuelaMta/Flixster2/README.md

 Describe any challenges encountered while building the app.

 The id in my code wasn't matching to the one from the API which was preventing me from runnning the app.
-I was also getting a message "An error ocurred while initializing the Youtube player, but with the help of my instructor and after doing soome research, I was able to fix those mistakes.
+I was also getting a message "An error occurred while initializing the Youtube player, but with the help of my instructor and after doing soome research, I was able to fix those mistakes.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing